moeru-ai/arpk/README.md

 # ARPK [![npm](https://img.shields.io/npm/v/arpk)](https://npmjs.com/package/arpk)

-> Ollama as your translator, with DeepLX-compatible API.
+> LLM as your translator, with DeepLX-compatible API.

 ## Usage

 ### Prepare

-You need to run [Ollama](https://ollama.com/) and download the model you want to use.
+ARPK supports most OpenAI-compatible APIs, [Ollama](https://ollama.com/) is used here as an example (and is also the default):

 ```bash
 ollama serve